Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Energy efficiency of drying apples

-How energy efficient drying apples is, you will need to work out for yourself.
-It depends upon your individual cooker and how effective it is at using energy to make heat for drying.
+How energy-efficient drying apples is for you is something you will need to work out.
+It depends upon your individual cooker and how effective it is at using energy to make heat for drying - and whether you can use that energy for something else as well.

 If your cooker is in use anyway, drying some apples costs nothing extra.
-But if you are running your cooker to dry apples without using it for anything else, this may not be the best use of your energy.
+But if you are running your cooker just to dry apples, this may not be the best use of your energy.
 Drying apples can take several hours per batch.

 One option I've used is to use the cooker to heat the room and dry apples at the same time.
 That way, we save on other heating costs.
 It's a nice way to keep warm at the weekends, when people are about the house.
 You can always use the additional heat to dry clothes in the kitchen, if you have room, too.